 Master of Theological Studies (MTS)

-A coursework Masters degree for professional practice and/or further study and scholarship, the Master of Theological Studies (MTS) is designed to take ACT graduate attributes to an advanced level.
+A coursework Masters degree for professional practice and/or further study and scholarship, the Master of Theological Studies (MTS) is designed to take AUT graduate attributes to an advanced level.

 Master of Theological Studies Course Overview

-This is a course of the Australian College of Theology.
+This is a course of the Australian University of Theology.
+For more information please visit the AUT course page.

 A coursework Masters degree at AQF level 9 for professional practice.
 The MTS degree provides students who are already graduates with the opportunity to undertake study in the disciplines by which knowledge of God is developed and articulated.